KealanMcCormack/DDD-Secure-Software/README.md

 Once logged in as the admin you can create new admin or HSE accounts.
 Once a HSE account is created you can logout and log back in as the new HSE user.
 This allows you to access the forum with the ability to make comments.
 You can also view user data and update vaccination info.

-Pages
-  - Homepage - Lukasz
-  - Registration - Lukasz
-  - Sub page for account registration(Username+Password) - Kealan
-  - Login (Should this be for all or separate admin login) - Kealan
-    - Decide what flags admin
-  - Vaccine booking - Gerard
-    - Scripts for filling tables, new vaccine table
-  - Record of last activity / Current appointment - Lukasz
-    - Same page, if current appointment need to be able to cancel
-  - Stats page - Kealan
-    - Ours
-  - Forum - Kealan
-  - HSE User update - Gerard